 - Candidates who have dual citizenship, including an EU citizenship

 - Candidates from Quebec for master’s degree (since they may take advantage of sliding scale fees the same as European applicants).
 Candidates from Quebec for a bachelor’s degree are eligible

 - Master’s level dual-degree candidates.
 Only applicants for the following dual degrees are eligible:

 - the dual degree in Journalism Sciences Po/Columbia University

-- the dual degree Sciences Po/Fudan University with the concentration Europe-Asia in Global Affairs (only applicants with Chinese nationality)
+- the dual degree Sciences Po/Fudan University with a concentration in Europe-Asia in Global Affairs (only applicants with Chinese nationality)

 - the dual degree Sciences Po/Peking University (only applicants with Chinese nationality)

-- Candidates for the 1 year Master’s programmes
+- Candidates for the 1 year Master’s programs

 - Bachelor dual degree candidates (unless as part of a specific agreement)